 We have always preferred using static html over Wordpress.
 However, back a few years ago, Wordpress was all the rage and a few clients wanted us to use that platform; so we offered it.
 However, since Smartphones became the new medium for websites, we have noticed some troubling trends with Wordpress.
 Below, we are going to explain what we have found.

-Wordpress (i.e. WP) is not necessarily a bad platform if it is ONLY used under certain conditions.
+Wordpress (i.e. WP) is best used so that users can edit their own content.
+However, "WP" is better served if it is ONLY used under certain conditions.
 WP is best as a content platform that is geared towards heavy users of content, such as bloggers, news sites and other large scale content sites.
 WP is best used by people who are running just one site, on one web host server, and who can tend to the constant maintenance and upgrades.
 It's not recommended on shared hosting accounts with weak security.
 WP is best for companies that are constantly updating their content on a weekly, hourly and daily basis.

 Wordpress is an open source project that has many plugins made by anybody and everybody.
 Some of these “plugin developers” do not code properly and that can leave “holes” in the code for hackers to exploit… and that brings us to the main reason we dis-like Wordpress for clients.

 Wordpress, Joomla and Drupal are some of the most heavily targeted web platforms by hackers because of their popularity.
 These hackers are relentless in trying to crash and destroy a WordPress site.
-We have taken all the security measures, kept WP updated, and yet we have seen some WP sites completely disabled and taken down.
-That leaves us scrambling to get the site back up quickly.
+Even with all the security measures, keeping WP updated, and yet, we have seen some WP sites completely disabled and taken down.
+That leaves us scrambling to get the site back up quickly; and sometimes it takes hours.
+And, if there is no good backup... the site has to be re-built.

 What About Databases?

 We have nothing against databases; they are needed in some cases.
 A MySQL or SQLite database can be used if the code is simple and can quickly access the data.
-But, a basic 5 page website doesn't need a "WordPress" environment with a databse and 50+ code files to run.
+But, a basic 5 page website doesn't need a "WordPress" environment with a database to run.

 What Is A Static Flat-file Website?

 So, when a person visits the “aboutus.html” page, it only has to load the content of that file unto the screen.
-It doesn’t have to fetch the content from a database and 50+ code files (i.e. WordPress); which means, much faster loading pages and it's also great for smartphone users, as long as there are not too many large images on the page.
+It doesn’t have to fetch the content from a database and 100+ code files (i.e. WordPress); which means, the aboutus.html page loads much faster.

 What Is Pixelink Media Doing For CMS?